ProvableHQ/leo/documentation/language/operators/standard_operators.md

 :::info

-- The `block.height` operator can only be used inside a `final { }` block or inside a `final fn`.
-Using it outside will result in a compilation error.
+- The `block.height` operator can only be used in on-chain context — a `final { }` block, a `final fn`, or a `constructor`.
+It is rejected in entry `fn` bodies, helper `fn`s, and constant initialisers, since chain state is only observable in the finalization context.
 - The `block.height` operator doesn't take any parameters.

   :::